ThinkBigAnalytics/ThinkBigChallenge2014/data/README.md

 ### Anonymization

 The contest data set includes both publicly availably records (e.g., census data) and user-contributed submissions on Ancestry.com.
-To preserve user privacy, all family names present in the data have been obscured with a hash function.
+To preserve user privacy, all surnames present in the data have been obscured with a hash function.
 The hash is constructed such that all occurrences of the same string will result in the same hash code.

 ### Place name normalization